Gon4ar5/check_free_place/README.md

 ## Check free place
- A quick script to notify about the availability of seats on the train
+ A quick script to notify about the availability of seats on the train.

 ## Development
 ### Installation